Introduction

 Division of the Pot

-Once the winners of the hand is determined, the pot is divided equally among them.
+Once the hand winners are determined, the pot is divided equally among them.
 For example, if two players have the same hand, each gets half of the pot.
 If three players have the same hand, each player receives one-third of the pot, and so on.

 Remaining Chips